makerdao/market-maker-keeper/README.md

   --price-feed-expiry PRICE_FEED_EXPIRY
                         Maximum age of the price feed (in seconds, default:
                         120)
+  --spread-feed SPREAD_FEED
+                        Source of spread feed --spread-feed-expiry SPREAD_FEED_EXPIRY
+                        Maximum age of the spread feed (in seconds, default:
+                        3600)
   --round-places ROUND_PLACES
                         Number of decimal places to round order prices to (default=2)